-Per Louisiana Revised Statutes 34 § 340.21, each port has the authority to determines its own safety and security plan.
+Per Louisiana Revised Statutes 34 § 340.21, each port has the authority to determine its own safety and security plan.
 These plans cover all employees, ships, and other facilities connected to the port.
 According to this statute, many of the offshore facilities do not publish their safety and security plans, as they are confidential.

-This can create a challenge for an employee claiming that the security plans were not followed to code.
+This secrecy can create a challenge for an employee claiming that the security plans were not followed to code.
 Additionally, because of the confidentiality of the safety plans, it can be difficult to determine if the employee was properly trained to ensure workplace safety.
 An offshore accident attorney could help an Opelousas plaintiff prove the injury was due to hazardous working conditions.

 For a free legal consultation with a offshore injury lawyer serving Opelousas, call (337) 777-7777